MANSA: Learning Fast and Slow in Multi-Agent Systems: MANSA is a Plug Play Enhancement Tool

 \section{MANSA is a Plug \& Play Enhancement Tool}

 In this experiment, we replaced QMIX in MANSA with a stronger CL component, W-QMIX, to test if MANSA is able to successfully delivery performance benefits even if the CL baseline is stronger than the IL baseline.
-Figure \ref{figure:further_lbf_exps} shows learning curves where, unlike in Figure \ref{fig:lbf}, IQL is outperformed by a CL algorithm, W-QMIX.
-For MANSA to achieve reasonable performance here, the switching controller ought to opt to use CL more frequently than IL even if this incurs a switching cost.
-Indeed, we see that in all maps, MANSA significantly outperforms the baselines, and from Table \ref{table:calls_to_cl_2} we see that MANSA uses CL much more in these maps than the maps indicated in Table \ref{table:calls_to_cl_LBF}.
-Moreover, as with previous experiments, MANSA seems to have correctly identified states that benefit from CL (and those that do not) and only utilising CL ther to achieve significant performance gains.
+As previously discussed in Section \ref{sec:plugnplay}, IQL is outperformed by a CL algorithm, W-QMIX. and in all maps, MANSA significantly outperforms the baselines.
+From Table \ref{table:calls_to_cl_2} we also see that MANSA uses CL much more in these maps than the maps indicated in Table \ref{table:calls_to_cl_LBF}.
+Moreover, as with previous experiments, MANSA seems to have correctly identified states that benefit from CL (and those that do not) and have only used CL to achieve significant performance gains.